 - Don’t operate the drone under the influence of alcohol or drugs that may impair your judgment or ability to safely control the aircraft.
-There are many variables in drone flights and you must be in a position to identify problems and respond fast whenever there are safety issues, increased the potential for a collision or emergencies.
+There are many variables in drone flights and you must be in a position to identify problems and respond fast whenever there are safety issues, increasing the potential for a collision or emergencies.

-- Do not fly the unmanned aircraft over accident areas.
+- Do not fly unmanned aircraft over accident areas.
 You cannot fly over an accident scene to take videos as rescue teams are assisting the victims.
 This may interfere with the people providing assistance or even those who are injured and in need of medical help.
 In addition, it may interfere with other emergency operations such as when medical helicopters need to land.

 It is every pilot’s responsibility to ensure safety when flying drones.
 This involves having a good understanding of drone laws, drone capability and limitations as well as safety precautions.
-In addition, the person flying the drone must know where to fly and where not to, as well as how to safely land the UAV in case of an emergency.
+In addition, the person flying the drone must know where to fly and where not, as well as how to safely land the UAV in case of an emergency.